symfony/symfony-docs/security/ldap.rst

 **type**: ``array`` **default**: ``[]``

 This is the default role you wish to give to a user fetched from the LDAP server.
-If you do not configure this key, your users won't have any roles, and will not be considered as authenticated fully.
+If you do not configure this key, your users will not have any roles, and will not be considered as authenticated fully.

 uid_key